Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 The interface should be designed to shorten the Path to Purchase and make it as intuitive and understandable as possible.

-The ease of its passage means that the customer can reach the item quickly, continue shopping, and make fast and trouble-free payments.
+The ease of its passage means that the customer can quickly reach the item, continue shopping, and make fast and trouble-free payments.

-Often incorrectly designed links (such as "continue purchase"), buttons (Back button), and the lack of Breadcrumb navigation make the Path to Purchase seem illogical, confusing, and frustrating.
+Often incorrectly designed links (such as "continue purchase"), buttons (Back button), and the lack of Breadcrumb navigation make the Path to Purchase (and the customer journey as a whole) seem illogical, confusing, and frustrating.

 How to design the Path to Purchase in E-Commerce?
 Summary

-1. The Path to Purchase is a process, a path that the online store customer must traverse from the moment they realize their need to fulfilling it with a product in question.
+1. The Path to Purchase is a process, a path, and a part of the customer journey that the online store customer must traverse from the moment they realize their need to fulfilling it with a product in question.

 2. The buying process should be the source of experiences that strengthen the purchasing decision.